arunsadhasivam/MachineLearning/AnalyticVidhyaNotes/11) Introduction to LangChain - Building Generative AI Apps & Agents/3) Core Components of LangChain:retrieval/Readmd.md

 and relevant metadata like pageno,authorname . langchain has loader for every posssible data.

 unstructured.io -> langchain has binding to unstructured .io to load from pdf and other unstructured data.

+pdf loader -> langchain has integration with pdf loaders.pypd,pymupdf(fatest),pdfminer . used to extract ocr data aswellas